 - Will your expenses decline during retirement e.g., as adult children leave the nest?
 Or might they increase with more time on your hands for travel, recreation, etc.?

 - To what extent do you want or need to provide financial help to other family members?

-- What if you continue working longer than expected?
+- What if you continue working longer or decide to retire earlier?

-- What if you buy a second home, or downsize your residence?
+- What if you buy a second home, or downsize your home?

-- What if investment returns are 1% higher or lower on average?
+- What if investment returns or inflation levels vary?

-- What if there’s a large one-time expense?
+- What if you incur a large one-time expense?

-Exploring these questions and more will help to guide your day-to-day decision making and frame what matters most, relative to your long-term security.
+Exploring these questions and more help to guide your day-to-day decisions and frame what matters most relative to your objectives.

-SageVest appreciates the importance of customizing retirement planning, helping you to make wise decisions in preparation for retirement, and ultimately enabling you to retire with a sense of confidence and empowerment about your future.
+SageVest appreciates the importance of customizing retirement planning, helping you to make wise decisions in preparation for retirement, and ultimately enabling you to retire with a sense of confidence.
 We invite you to contact us if you or your loved ones would like to look closer at retirement planning.